robric/nephio-testings/README.md

 -rw-r--r-- 1 ubuntu ubuntu 654 Jan  9 10:10 pv-vlanindex.yaml
 -rw-r--r-- 1 ubuntu ubuntu 405 Jan  9 10:10 workload-cluster.yaml
 ubuntu@ubuntu-vm:~/regional$

-ubuntu@ubuntu-vm:~/regional$ cat README.md
-# nephio-workload-cluster

-## Description

-Deploying this package to the Nephio management cluster will result in the provisioning of a workload cluster, associated repository, tokens, secrets, and other resources needed to fully register the new cluster with Nephio.
 ```

 Use the set-label function against the package.